-Within 60 days after the end of each quarter, we expect to make distributions, as determined by the board of directors of our general partner, to unitholders of record on the applicable record date.
-Our first distribution will include available cash for the period from the closing of this offering through September 30, 2014.
+Within 60 days after the end of each quarter, beginning with the quarter ending , 2014, we expect to make distributions, as determined by the board of directors of our general partner, to unitholders of record on the applicable record date.
 We do not have a legal obligation to pay distributions, and the amount of distributions, if any, declared and paid under our distribution policy is determined by the board of directors of our general partner.
 See "Cash Distribution Policy and Restrictions on Distributions."